93% of organizations now involve the C-suite in comp decisions. Are your legacy tools holding you back? Join our webinar on March 19th.

 Our local requirements page provides more information about Spain’s current legislation.

 Legislation was drafted in Sweden as of May 2024.
 The draft legislation adds the EU Directive’s requirement to Sweden’s own existing legislation.
-As of December 2025, the Swedish government has stated that it is on track to finalize its legislation in January 2026.
+On January 15, 2026, Minister for Gender Equality Nina Larsson unveiled the official roadmap to full transposition into national law.

 Sweden’s current requirements focus on a compensation mapping analysis called lönekartläggning that all employers must complete annually.
 Employers of a certain size who identify a pay gap must enact, document, and follow up on a plan for remediation.